 (3.40pm)

 After completing the gorgeous Lushui Trail, we rode our rental scooter to Wenshan Hot Spring.
-The entrance was by a small staircase located beside a main road, just before Taishan Tunnel.
-Although Wenshan Hot Spring was known to be closed to public, we read from online reviews that many were still visiting.
+The entrance was by a small staircase located beside the main road, just before Taishan Tunnel – parking location.
+Although Wenshan Hot Spring was known to be closed to the public, we read from online reviews that many were still visiting.
 Being a lover of onsen (Japanese hot spring), how could I miss this right?

 Wenshan Hot Spring located just before Taishan Tunnel

-Indeed, Wenshan Hot Spring was closed to public, but wasn’t difficult to slip into.
+Indeed, Wenshan Hot Spring was closed to the public but wasn’t difficult to slip into.
 What welcomed us were steep flights of wooden stairs that led us deeper into the gorge while rewarding us with beautiful views of nature.

 Beautiful landscape and lots of stairs to climb